 - Tell us how many children you've trained.

 The training takes around 30 minutes to 1 hour.
 The training is delivered by a DVD which makes the training really easy to run.

 Everything you need will be in your CPR training kit, including manikins and the training DVD.

-You can apply for a free kit if you don’t already have one.
+You can apply for a free Call Push Rescue kit if you don’t already have one.
 If eligible, we'll be in touch with information on when you'll receive your kit.
 Apart from that all you'll need is a large room with plenty of floor space and willing students!

 How many can you train?